paulrouget/servo-embedding-api/README.md

 If it's a keyboard event, the relevant Browser is the focused Browser, which is known by the embedder.

-If it's a mouse/touch/pointer event, [Compositor's `get_viewports_from_point()`](servo_traits/compositor/compositor.rs) method will return all the viewports under the mouse.  (up to the embedder to pick the highest viewport or not).
+If it's a mouse/touch/pointer event, [Compositor's `get_browserviews_from_point()`](servo_traits/compositor/compositor.rs) method will return all the browserviews under the mouse.  (up to the embedder to pick the highest browserview or not).

 [Browser's `handle_event`](servo_traits/browser/browser.rs) method is used to forward the event to the Browser.
-Servo will pick the relevant Pipeline.
+Servo will pick the relevant Document.
 A Future is returned.
 Once the Future is resolved, the event has been through the page.
 The returned boolean will tell the embedder if the event has been consumed by the content (scroll actually happened, key event has been typed, preventDefault() has been called,